 Are you using Draft ("draft.blogger.com"), or Production ("www.blogger.com"), Blogger?If the people trying to diagnose your next problem don't think to ask that question, you may find yourself waiting, helplessly, for the next Blogger fix.
 Blogger may apply an emergency fix - but overlook Draft Blogger, when applying the fix.

-So use Draft Blogger, if it helps you - but keep track of it, as you use it.
+So use Draft Blogger, if it helps you - but keep track of it, as you use it - and know how to get out of Draft, when necessary.
 Or maybe, you'll be advised to try differential testing, to diagnose your next problem.